Local H-Principles for Partial Holomorphic Relations: Applications

-If in addition $B$ is of finite type, then $\calR^\eta_{\CC\text{-CSymp}}(B)$ satisfy a $C^0$--dense, parametric and relative to parameter $h$--principle (holomorphic $h$--principle) for germs over any adapted skeleton that is weakly relative to (close to) domains properly attached to the skeleton. \end{lemma}
+If in addition $B$ is a Riemann surface or if it is of finite type, then $\calR^\eta_{\CC\text{-TLCSymp}}(B,L,\nabla)$ satisfies a $C^0$--dense, parametric and relative to parameter $h$--principle (holomorphic $h$--principle) for germs over any adapted skeleton that is weakly relative to domains properly attached to the skeleton. \end{lemma}

-The previous Lemma will be useful to prove some $h$--principles over germs of conformal symplectic structures.
-Here the role of formal solutions is played by conformal almost-symplectic forms.
+The previous Lemma will be useful to prove some $h$--principles over germs of twisted locally conformal symplectic structures.
+Here twisted locally conformal almost-symplectic forms play the role of formal solutions.

-\begin{definition} Let $a\in H^2(B)$ be a fixed cohomology class and let $S\subset B$ be a closed subset of $B$.
-We denote the set of germs of conformal symplectic forms over $S$ that lie in $a$ by $\mathbf{CS}^a(S)$.
-We denote the set of germs of conformal almost-symplectic forms over $S$ by $\mathbf{CAS}(S)$. \end{definition}
+\begin{definition} Let $a\in H_\nabla^2(B,L)$ be a fixed cohomology class and let $S\subset B$ be a closed subset of $B$.
+We denote the set of germs of twisted locally conformal symplectic forms over $S$ representing $a$ by $\mathbf{TLCS}^a(S)$.
+We denote the set of germs of twisted locally conformal almost-symplectic forms over $S$ by $\mathbf{TLCAS}(S)$. \end{definition}